END TERM EVALUATION- FAMILY STRENGTHENING INTEGRATED CHILD CARE PROGRAMME

 - Measure the Programme’s relevance according to the needs assessment and choice of action plans, partners, and implementation modalities.

-- Measure programme’s degree of implementation, efficiency, and quality delivered on outputs and outcomes, against what was initially planned
+- Measure the programme’s degree of implementation, efficiency, and quality delivered on outputs and outcomes, against what was initially planned

 - Asses management of the operation of the project, including staff management